 Lovato’s life’s work shares interesting messages from personal life lessons.
-He paints to cope, teach, communicate, storytell, heal, and connect with his viewers.
-His emotional imagery will leave a lasting impression on your mind.
-Lovato hopes his messages will contribute to making change in the world we live in.
+He paints to cope, teach, communicate, storytell, heal, and to connect with his viewers.
+His emotional imagery will leave a lasting impression.

 Gerald Lovato 2 years old